-The transaction in this profile directly corresponds to one of the transactions used in the PDQ Profile (Section 8) and provide the identical functionality.
+The transaction in this profile directly corresponds to one of the transactions used in the PDQ Profile (Section 8) and provides the identical functionality.
 Table 24.1-2 describes this correspondence.
-Note that unlike the PDQ Profile there is no transaction which corresponds to the Patient Demographics and Visit query [ITI-22].
+Note that there is no transaction in PDQV3 that corresponds to the Patient Demographics and Visit Query [ITI-22] in the PDQ Profile.